papandreou/pretty-maybe/README.md

 [![Coverage Status](https://coveralls.io/repos/papandreou/pretty-maybe/badge.svg)](https://coveralls.io/r/papandreou/pretty-maybe)
 [![Dependency Status](https://david-dm.org/papandreou/pretty-maybe.svg)](https://david-dm.org/papandreou/pretty-maybe)

-Serialize a JavaScript/CSS/markdown/... file, running in through prettier's programmatic interface if it is configured for the destination path.
+Serialize a JavaScript/CSS/markdown/... file, running it through prettier's programmatic interface if it is configured for the destination path.
 You have to tell it the path of the file that you're formatting.
 This is used to sniff the file type and to look up the prettier configuration and `.prettierignore`: